 Am I eligible?

-This category is for all photographers aged 19 years and over.
+This category is open to all photographers aged 19 and above.

 How many times can I enter?